feilab-hust/VCD-Net/vcdnet/README.md

 ## Install

 Clone the code repository using Git or just download the zip file.
+Download the pretrained model and the example data from [Google drive](https://drive.google.com/file/d/1h_Q7ylHeMh9dCUeo8Fz8o2j0WsM25-2g/view?usp=sharing).
+The directory should be like this:
 ```
 .
 ├── config.py